ArielRin/pairs-tokens-and-public-Info/Migration Challenges/RisksWithObscurePairings.md

 ### 3. Transaction Taxes
 - **High Transaction Costs:** Tokens in a pair with high transaction taxes significantly increase the overall cost for traders.
 - **Discouraged Trading Activity:** Increased transaction costs can discourage trading activity, leading to even lower liquidity.
+- **Non-Transactability on AMMs:** High transaction taxes can make these pairs practically non-transactable on AMMs, as the cost of each trade becomes prohibitively high.

 ### 4. Contribution to Total Value Locked (TVL)
 - **Negligible Contribution:** Obscure pairs with low liquidity contribute little to the overall liquidity and TVL of a project.